 You can apply as either an internal or external applicant.
 There is no cost for the program.
 You are paid 40 hours a week while in the training program.
 There is a one-year work agreement.
 If you are applying for the accelerated program you must include your unofficial transcripts.

-What is the difference between the Accelerated Program and the 176-hour Program?
+What is the difference between the accelerated program and the 176-hour program?

-The Accelerated program is four weeks long, and the 176-hour program is six weeks long.
-The curriculum and ability to pass the State skills and knowledge exam are the same.
+The accelerated program is four weeks long, and the 176-hour program is six weeks long.
+The curriculum and ability to pass the state skills and knowledge exam are the same.
 We currently accept 16 students per cohort in accelerated and 176-hour groups.
 There will be two alternates per cohort in case of last-minute cancellations or other emergencies.
 This ensures a maximum number of students in each cohort.
 You will automatically be in the next cohort if you are an alternate.

 How do I know which course to take, accelerated vs. the 176-hour program?

 The accelerated program is designed for those who have at least two full college years and will be a junior in college.
 You can work independently with studying, time management and learning material quickly.
 It is a more independent course in the book (didactic) part of the course.
-If you do not meet the above qualifications, then you should apply for the 176-hour (6-week course) which is more for those who need more time to study both classroom and skills.
+If you do not meet the above qualifications, then you should apply for the 176-hour (six-week course) which is more for those who need more time to study both classroom and skills.
 It is less independent and more hands-on in the classroom setting.
-Please apply for the correct cohort by looking at the dates for the program that correspond with the cohorts (accelerated vs 176 hour).
+Please apply for the correct cohort by looking at the dates for the program that correspond with the cohorts (accelerated vs. 176-hour).
 Applications that do not meet the criteria for the accelerated cohorts will need to re-apply for the 176-hour once the application window is open.
 Once the deadline for the application window has passed for a cohort, another window will open for the next cohort to apply.
 This is how you will know which cohort you are applying for.

 How many times a year will a new cohort start?

 Currently, the accelerated is two-three times per year, mainly in the summer months and then a session during winter break, which is geared towards college students.
-The 176-hour (6-week) course is three-four times per year and is listed on websites.
+The 176-hour (six-week) course is three-four times per year and is listed on websites.
 As demand increases, we continuously evaluate new strategies and look at instructor ratios to improve access for everyone.

 What is the process once you apply to the program?